frandiox/vue-graphql-enterprise-boilerplate/README.md

 - You're working in a large team, so need tooling to help everyone avoid common mistakes, write in a consistent style, and avoid bikeshedding in PRs.

 Finally, it's not an either-or situation.
 This boilerplate demonstrates many useful patterns for building robust applications that can also be applied to Nuxt apps.
 That means you could build a project with Nuxt, while still using this boilerplate as a study guide.

-**Can you build a Nuxt version of this boilerplate?**

-I might!
-I'll be focusing on this Vue CLI version for now, but once I've made most of the improvements on my roadmap and as time allows, I _would_ like to start work on a Nuxt version.
-The Nuxt team has even generously offered to help!